 Circular Business Models

-The better management and more efficient use of our resources would reduce dependency on import and improve the availability of strategic raw materials.
-The objective of the Europe 2020 strategy is to change the consumer society into a recycling society.
-Resource consciousness has also been highlighted as a key theme in the new strategy of the Regional Council of Southwest Finland.
+The sufficiency of natural resources and the on-going climate change are central challenges for future societies and businesses.
+Even so, recyclable, secondary raw materials worth 5.25 billion Euros are wasted in Europe every year.
+If these raw materials were utilized, carbon dioxide emissions would decrease by 148 million tonnes per year.
+If the recycling percentage was increased to 70, altogether 500,000 new jobs would be created in the EU.
+A better management and more effective use of our resources would reduce the dependence on import, and improve the accessibility of strategic raw materials.
+The aim of the Europe 2020 strategy is to change the consumer society to a recycling society.
+Resource consciousness has been highlighted as one of the central themes in the new strategy of the Regional Council of Southwest Finland.

-Circular economy does not only refer to improving environmental issues.
-Circular economy can also be developed from a social and economic point of view.
-This takes us close to the arena of corporate responsibility which includes many opportunities for enterprises and other organizations.
+Circular economy does not refer to improving environmental issues only.
+Circular economy can also be developed through social and economic perspectives.
+This way we approach the field of corporate responsibility, which also includes plenty of opportunities for companies and other organizations.